 Since 2008-09, the Ed.D. in Educational Leadership Program has supported student dissertation research and scholar-practitioner leadership development.
 Further, the doctoral program has been a collaborative partner to support faculty and staff in critical engagement of challenges in campus climate and student learning and development.
 The transition to remote learning and the emergent challenge of digital equity among students revealed the need to stimulate research in the area of digital divide and social justice with the ultimate goal to facilitate equitable access to technology.

 This is an annual fellowship to start in summer and end at the end of the spring term.
-Applications must be received by 11:00 p.m. on April 1st, 2021.
-Successful applicants will be notified of their award by May 15th.
+Applications deadlines for the next Fellowship is April 1, 2022, at 11:00 pm.
+The Awardee will be notified by May 31, 2022.

 Selection Process and Award